-- 1) Redesigning the project plan so that project components avoid areas of higher ecological values, if practicable. - 2) Siting infrastructure away from areas with high ecological value wherever possible. - 3) Isolating areas of higher ecological value in the buffer area. - 4) Implementing a 'ground nesting birds' protocol to avoid impacting on the nests of ground-nesting birds (pipit and South Island pied oystercatcher).
+- 1) Redesigning the project plan so that project components avoid areas of higher ecological values, where practicable.
+This has resulted in removing Round Hill Stage 5 extension from the project and adjusting the location of the proposed Golden Bar Waste Rock Stack (WRS) to avoid lizard habitat, rare plants, and an ephemeral wetland. - 2) Siting infrastructure such as the Golden Bar Road realignment away from areas with high ecological value wherever practicable. - 3) Isolating areas of higher ecological value in the buffer area by signage or physical isolation where rockfall risk is high. - 4) Implementing the 'ground nesting birds' protocol to avoid impacting on the nests of ground-nesting birds (banded dotterel, pipit and South Island pied oystercatcher).